nbrest/kamehouse/README.md

 * Using a vnc server and vncdotool is the only way I found to unlock the screen remotely on windows 10 (also works on ubuntu).
 If you are reading this and have a better solution, please contact me.
 * Lock screen command on linux relies on gnome-screensaver-command to do the lock.
 Install it with sudo apt-get install gnome-screensaver.
 The command line could easily be changed to use vncdo and hotkeys to lock the screen for other linux versions (tested on ubuntu 16).

+### Backend logging strategy

+The goals of logging in my application are being able to troubleshoot issues quickly when they happen and knowing exactly what's happening in the application.

+* **TRACE** I need to be able to see what methods are called with what parameters on all layers to troubleshoot issues.

+* **DEBUG** Responses from database or other external connections (except for example, vlcRcStatus, which is once a second, so its more sensible to put it on trace) on actions and tasks that I perform.
+For example adding a new VlcPlayer to the database or updating tables or using the video player from the ui.

+* **INFO:** Application configuration information or general application status, not specific to a task.
+During startup or if I change an application setting dynamically.

+* **WARN:** Only show behaviour that didn't go as expected but is recoverable and the process can continue.
+For example, user not found when trying to delete or load a user.

+* **ERROR:** Unrecoverable unexpected behaviour.
+If I throw an exception, I usually need to log an ERROR too or in some cases a WARN.
+For example, when I don't get a response from VlcPlayer.

 *********************

 # ChangeLog:

+#### v1.01

+* Updated logging strategy in the backend.
+Added a lot more logging in all layers.

 #### v1.00